 Replacement maintenance includes the replacement of elements / systems that reach the end of their useful service life, such as:

 Parking structure maintenance strategies should be implemented as early as possible after new construction.
-A detailed and comprehensive maintenance plan, established and properly implemented from the facility’s opening, forms the first line of defense against minor and major structural problems resulting from normal “wear and tear”.
+A detailed and comprehensive maintenance plan, established and properly implemented from the facility’s opening, establishes the first line of defense against minor and major structural problems resulting from normal “wear and tear”.

 While some owners and parking facility operators do not have a maintenance plan in place, it is never too late to begin to identify and manage potential problems.
 Having an experienced restoration engineer perform a simple walk-through appraisal is a great start.
 The engineer can assess concerns associated with the facility’s age, structural system, and construction quality.
-Plans can then be made to remedy the issues and develop a comprehensive maintenance plan.
+Strategies can then be established to remedy the issues and develop a comprehensive maintenance plan.